 Caring for New Transplants

 We are moving into the driest time of the year which is late May and June.
 With good fortune, the summer monsoons will kick in around the 4th of July.
 But between then and now, it’s an important time to spend caring for your new transplants.
 Good nutrition, regular deep watering, mulching, and protection from browsing rabbits/deer are the four priorities to give your plants a strong start.
 In the long term, healthy, robust plants grow faster and fill out more quickly than plants stressed by lack of care.
 Stressed plants won’t ever catch up in their growth and vigor.

 A twice-monthly watering with Medina Fish Blend

-A superb replacement for the now out of business Lady Bug fertilizer, Medina Fish Blend feeds the beneficial microbial life in the soil upon which plant roots depend.
+A superb product that feeds the beneficial microbial life in the soil upon which plant roots depend.
 Medina is also excellent and recommended as a foliar fertilizer for vegetables, herbs, cannabis, and annuals.
 Get a good misting bottle and fill it with Medina/water blend and coat the leaves in the early morning as the sun is just coming up.
 You’ll be amazed at how the plants respond.
 Apply 10 to 14 days.

 Regular Deep Watering is Essential.

 If you are watering by hose or watering can be sure you have well-formed soil saucers around the base of new transplants.
 When it’s time to water, fill them with water twice.
 Fill it, wait 5 minutes and re-fill it again.
 This ensures the water moistens both the plant's original root ball and the surrounding soil.
 You should be watering every other day for a couple of weeks then every third day until the monsoons get started.